RollerCoaster Tycoon: RollerCoaster Tycoon Adventures

+In 2023, Atari released an updated version with new content and features, titled RollerCoaster Tycoon Adventures Deluxe.
+Deluxe is available for PlayStation 4, PlayStation 5, Xbox Series X and Series S, and Nintendo Switch.

 RollerCoaster Tycoon Puzzle

 RollerCoaster Tycoon Puzzle (originally known as RollerCoaster Tycoon Story) is a free-to-play entry in the series developed by Graphite Lab.
 Atari released the game in January 2020 for iOS and Android mobile devices.

 The free-to-play title is based on the tile-matching genre, in which the tiles to match move each turn on rollercoaster tracks within each level.
 Completing levels helps the player to restore a run-down theme park as part of the game's narrative.